 Part-time lecturer in geomatics (the maths of positioning in space), with research interests in physics.

-I have suggested a new quantised cosmological model for inertial mass (called MiHsC) which predicts cosmic acceleration without dark energy and galaxy rotation without dark matter, and without adjustable parameters.
-This agreement suggests that inertia is controllable, and I would like to do an experimental test of this.
-The model also suggests a new way to launch spacecraft and that the speed of light can be exceeded.
-There are articles about my work in New Scientist here, and in phys.org here & here.
+I have suggested a new cosmological model for inertial mass (called MiHsC) which predicts galaxy rotation without dark matter, & other anomalies seen in low acceleration environments.
+MiHsC predicts that inertia is controllable & a lab test of this is now being set up.
+The model also suggests a new, inertial, way to launch spacecraft & that the speed of light can be exceeded.
+There are articles about my work in New Scientist here, & in phys.org here & here.
 My blog is: Physics from the Edge and I'm on twitter as @memcculloch.
-I am also working on quantising gravity, ocean renewable energy and air-sea interaction.
+I am also working on a new quantum model for gravity, air-sea interaction and a new method of wave energy generation.

 Qualifications & background